What is the Difference Between Recourse Factoring and Non-Recourse Factoring?

 Full Recourse Factoring

-In the first, you have liability related to the factored invoice based on the insolvency of your customer.
+- You have a liability related to the factored invoice based on the insolvency of your customer.
 If your customer doesn’t pay the invoice due to bankruptcy during the agreed amount of time, then you do not have to pay back the advance you received.

 Non-recourse invoice factoring is more expensive than recourse invoice factoring because the factoring company is assuming all the risk for unpaid invoices.